surachno/aem-protocol/docs/partner-pitch-limewire.md

 LimeWire could:

-- integrate AEM into its AI tools
+- integrate AEM into its AI creation flow
 - display AEM states in the marketplace
+- store images and manifests as linked objects
-- connect manifests to NFTs
+- connect manifest hashes to NFT metadata
-- position itself as a **transparent AI platform**
+- position itself as a **transparent AI + storage platform**

 ---

 ## Closing idea

 > AEM is not about proving absolute truth —
-> it is about making creation history visible, structured, and meaningful.
+> it is about making creation history visible, structured, and understandable.

-In a creator economy, that visibility becomes value.
+For a creator economy platform, that visibility becomes value.